-The 9th annual 30A Songwriters Festival, set for January 12-15, 2018, has announced the initial headliners for the 2018 celebration of singers and songs.
+The 9th annual 30A Songwriters Festival, set for January 12-15, 2018, has announced new additions and the full line-up for the 2018 celebration of singers and songs.

 The festival, held in venues along scenic Highway 30A in Florida’s South Walton County, will feature main stage performances in presenting partner Grand Boulevard’s Town Center by esteemed artists.

-Also confirmed for premier night time performances are Charles Kelley of Lady Antebellum, Patty Griffin, Emily Saliers of Indigo Girls with her solo Murmuaration Nation band, Shawn Mullins and Nashville Songwriters Hall of Fame members Mike Reid and Craig Wiseman.
+Previously confirmed artists include Emmylou Harris, Steve Earle, The Zombies, North Mississippi Allstars and Lee Ann Womack, Charles Kelley of Lady Antebellum, Patty Griffin, Emily Saliers of Indigo Girls with her solo Murmuaration Nation band, Shawn Mullins and Nashville Songwriters Hall of Fame members Mike Reid and Craig Wiseman.

-VIP weekend passes are also still available for $585 until Wednesday evening at midnight and then the price increases to $600.
+VIP and Premier weekend passes are now sold out.
+However, single day passes are still available.
 They can be purchased at 30asongwritersfestival.com, and locally in South Walton at the Cultural Arts Alliance office in Santa Rosa Beach, the Foster Gallery in Grand Boulevard and at Central Square Records in Seaside.

 Here’s a glimpse of some of the talents performing in the 2018 Festival: